fforjan/nuget4code/README.md

 This is a simple extension to add and remove nuget packages to your project.json.

-Feature:
+## Feature:
 - Query and add a package from official nuget.org repository
 - Remove a referenced package
 - Upgrade to latest

-Current limitation:
+## Current limitation:
 - the repository is hard-coded to nuget.org.
 - It only support one project.json.
 If you have multiple, it will check if the active document is a project.json and use that one if required.
 - it only installs the latest version.
 - it doesn't take care of the dependencies

-Example :
+## Example :
 ![nuget remove and install commands](./resources/commands.png)

+## Todo :
+- handle wrong cases better
+- add description for any picklist
+- support configuration (repository, number of items displayed...)